International Relations MA

 Tracks/ Specializations

-Following an introductory semester on advanced classes of international relations and political science in the second semester, students can choose from one of the following specializations:
+Following an introductory semester on advanced classes of international relations and political science in the second semester, students can choose from one of the following three specializations (the assignment to specialization is merit based: it considers student preferences as well as their study performance).

-The MA in International Relations offers intensive training in four fields of specialization following an introductory semester.
+The MA in International Relations offers intensive training in three fields of specialization following an introductory semester.
 Classes are predominantly seminars of few students taking part in an intensive training of completing numerous written and oral assignments.
 Instructors in the program include academics, but also professionals with ongoing experience at international organizations to offer students an internal perspective into how IR is ‘done in the field’.
+Our students come from across the globe, creating a vibrant, intellectually rich international community and providing opportunity to get a first-hand experience about how to cooperate with people of different cultural background.

 Our graduates may seek employment at international institutions, in the private sector, media or at NGO’s.